 boxfile.yml in place, you can fire up a virtualized local development environment.
 I recommend adding a DNS alias just so the app will be easier to access from a browser.

-# Add a convenient way to access the app from a browser nanobox dns add local phoenix.dev # Start the dev environment nanobox run
+# Add a convenient way to access the app from a browser nanobox dns add local phoenix.local # Start the dev environment nanobox run

 Nanobox will provision a local development environment, spin up a containerized Postgres database, mount your local codebase into the VM, load your app's dependencies, then drop you into a console inside the VM.